| The

 Some now live in Zimbabwe, and some live in Zambia.
 The war that

+followed U.D.I. kept the families from ever re-uniting.
 The women would walk sometimes 20 miles to get water, and

 I would see them walking along the road balancing the buckets